Today we head deep into the beautiful Kent Downs. Here are unspoilt villages, woods, parkland and a lovely church designed by Pugin’s son Edward.

 At the road take the lane opposite and follow it to the bottom of the hill at Bottom Pond.
 Here turn right and take the footpath on the left opposite the lane up across a meadow to the corner of a wood.

 Follow the track to the left then round to the right across the paddocks and down to a house.
 Just past the house there is a footpath on the left which heads across a field to the church of St Mary and Holy Cross Milstead.
-Head down the lane opposite following the grass verge alongside the orchard round to the left when you meet a lane down to a T junction at Mintching Wood Lane where turn right.
-Continue straight ahead for almost a mile, through the junction at Bluetown and past a wood on the left to a lane on the left.
-Take this up to St Catherine’s Church (E W Pugin).
+Head down the lane past a farm building on the right until a gate on the left (the footpath sign is almost hidden).
+Walk through and to the right behind a low building before heading down through the orchard to the left.
+The next section is by kind permission of Torry Hill Estate.
+At the bottom turn right along the lane keeping off the road on the grass verge.
+There is a small wood on the opposite side of the road.
+Take the footpath into the wood and at the crossroads turn right to the road.
+Then turn left and almost immediately right through the coppice continuing straight ahead with a dog leg until a track appears to the right leading down to the road.
+Turn left and after 50 yards left up to St Catherine’s Church (E W Pugin).
 From the church go back to the lane for 25 yards then left and take the track on your right after the oast house.
-This path goes straight across the fields (aim for the end of the high hedge) to another lane which you follow to the right for 300 yards to get to Palace Farm at Doddington.
+This path goes straight across the fields (aim for the end of the high hedge) to another lane which you follow to the right for 300 yards to get to Palace Farm at Doddington (pilgrims have permission to avoid the road by walking the field side of the hedge and following the track at the bottom round to the right to Palace Farm reception where there is a pilgrim stamp).

 There is a hostel and campsite at Palace Farm.